walkIT-nl/orthanc-server-extensions/README.rst

 Running
 -------

-``docker-compose up --build`` should greet you with 'orthanc started event handled!' message
+``docker-compose up --build`` should greet you with 'orthanc started event handled!' message and provides the first boilerplate to get started.

 Credits
 -------